 Mountain biking & trail-riding page

-Our centres in are well placed to offer a variety of mountain biking and cycling opportunities.
+We are well placed to offer a variety of mountain biking and cycling opportunities.
 Bikes and helmets can be are provided or hired locally.

 There are easy rides along the Monmouthshire and Brecon Canal near Gilwern as well as hard-packed routes in the Brecon Beacons like the Taff Trail.
 The Forest of Dean, nearest to our Hilston Park centre, offers off-road trails varying in length to suit all abilities.

-Our two centres are in or on the edge of the Black Mountains and the Brecon Beacons National Park, which offers some of the best hillwalking in the UK.
+Located on the edge of the Black Mountains and the Brecon Beacons National Park, which offers some of the best hillwalking in the UK.
 There are walks to suit all abilities, from short trails in the foothills to long mountain treks.

 There is a lot to learn whilst in the hills: map reading, geology, industrial history, land use, flora and fauna, and simply enjoying the wide-open spaces to roam, refreshingly well away from the nearest Wi-Fi hot spot.